 High School Credit Bhangra Classes

-South Asian Arts is working in conjunction with iLearn BC to offer high school students the opportunity to earn High School level credits for Bhangra, Gidha, and Kathak dance classes as well as Dhol, Tabla, and Sitar music classes. iLearn BC is a grade 8 to 12 Ministry-approved school that opened its doors in September 2010.
+South Asian Arts is working in conjunction with iLearn BC to offer high school students the opportunity to earn High School level credits for Bhangra and Dhol courses. iLearn BC is a grade 8 to 12 Ministry-approved school that opened its doors in September 2010.
 The school offers students creative instruction and a variety of delivery mediums to meet the individualized educational needs of students, with a main focus in innovation and creativity through the use of technology.
 The school has grown very quickly with many students enrolling in the program as full-time learners to take advantage of the great programs offered.
 Students learn in a way that meets their busy timetable and academic needs.

-For more information on fees and registration, please contact Gurpreet Sian on our contact page.
+For more information on fees and registration, please contact us.

 SFU FPA 120 - Introduction to Contemporary Popular Dance Forms